jaztec/domain-checker/README.md

 you have an account to register it on availability and will register it when it becomes available.

-This project is still under development.
+~~This project is still under development.~~ However I've not written any documentation for it.

 ### Docker image